The Best Way to do Employee Appreciation Day Is More Than Once a Year

-This could be executed any number of ways.
-One organization provided managers a notecard from the executive team for each employee.
-The notecard stated the purpose of the organization and expressed gratitude for employees’ great work to deliver on that purpose.
+This could be executed in any number of ways.
+One organization provided managers with a notecard from the executive team for each employee.
+The notecard stated the purpose of the organization and expressed gratitude for employees' great work to deliver on that purpose.
 Each manager then delivered the cards in person and added a personal note of thanks specific to each of their individual team members.
 The result was hundreds of meaningful and purposeful expressions of appreciation.

-Personal communication and recognition helps create the understanding that everyone in a company is pulling toward the same cause.
+Personal communication and recognition help create the understanding that everyone in a company is pulling toward the same cause.
 This can be a paradigm shift for organizations and employees both, particularly those who are accustomed to competition among coworkers.
 Instead, the people in a company are all on the same journey together.

 Authenticity is generated and communicated by time spent and effort given.
-Proper planning and effective execution eliminate the common mistakes of last minute efforts that fall short and ironically communicate the opposite of appreciation.
+Proper planning and effective execution eliminate the common mistakes of last-minute efforts that fall short and ironically communicate the opposite of appreciation.